Transfer Learning in Deep Reinforcement Learning: A Survey: Analyzing Transfer Learning

-\item \textbf{\emph{What RL frameworks are compatible with the TL approach:}} We can rephrase this question into other forms, e.g., \textit{is the TL approach policy-agnostic, or does it only apply to certain types of RL backbones, such as the Temporal Difference (TD) methods?} Answers to this question are closely related to the format of the transferred knowledge.
-For example, transferring knowledge in the form of expert demonstrations are usually policy-agnostic (see Section~\ref{sec:lfd}), while policy distillation, as will be discussed in Section~\ref{sec:policyTransfer}, may not be suitable for RL algorithms such as DQN, which does not explicitly learn a policy function.
+\item \textbf{\emph{What RL frameworks fit the TL approach:}} We can rephrase this question into other forms, e.g., \textit{is the TL approach policy-agnostic, or only applicable to certain RL backbones, such as the Temporal Difference (TD) methods?} Answers to this question are closely related to the representaion of knowledge.
+For example, transferring knowledge from expert demonstrations are usually policy-agnostic (see Section~\ref{sec:lfd}), while policy distillation, to be discussed in Section~\ref{sec:policyTransfer}, may not be suitable for DQN backbone which does not explicitly learn a policy function.

-\item \textbf{\emph{What is the difference between the source and the target domain}}: As discussed in Section~\ref{sec:TLinRL}, the source domain $\cM_s$ is the place where the prior knowledge comes from, and the target domain $\cM_t$ is where the knowledge is transferred to.
-Some TL approaches are suitable for the scenario where $\cM_s$ and $\cM_t$ are equivalent, whereas others are designed to transfer knowledge between different domains.
+\item \textbf{\emph{What is the difference between the source and the target domain}}: Some TL approaches fit where the source domain $\cM_s$ and the target domain $\cM_t$ are equivalent, whereas others are designed to transfer knowledge between different domains.
 For example, in video gaming tasks where observations are RGB pixels, $\cM_s$ and $\cM_t$ may share the same action space ($\cA$) but differs in their observation spaces ($\cS$).
-For other problem settings, such as the goal-conditioned RL~\cite{schaul2015universal}, the two domains may differ only by the reward distribution: $\cR_s \neq \cR_t$.
-Such domain difference induces difficulties in transfer learning and affects how much knowledge can transfer.
+For goal-conditioned RL~\cite{schaul2015universal}, the two domains may differ only by the reward distribution: $\cR_s \neq \cR_t$.

-\item \textbf{\emph{What information is available in the target domain:}}~ While the cost of accessing knowledge from source domains is usually considered cheaper, it can be prohibitive for the learning agent to access the target domain, or the learning agent can only have a very limited number of environment interactions due to a high sampling cost.
-Examples for this scenario include learning an auto-driving agent after training it in simulated platforms~\cite{finn2019meta}, or training a navigation robot using simulated image inputs before adapting it to real environments \cite{tan2018sim}.
-The accessibility of information in the target domain can affect the way that TL approaches are designed.
+\item \textbf{\emph{What information is available in the target domain:}}~ While knowledge from source domains is usually accessible, it can be prohibitive to sample from the target domain, or the reward signal can be sparse or delayed.

+Examples include adapting an auto-driving agent pre-trained in simulated platforms to real environments~\cite{finn2019meta}, The accessibility of information in the target domain can affect the way that TL approaches are designed.